noahehall/theBookOfNoah/0current/apitech.md

     - request are initiated by the recipient(client) and responses sent from the server
     - communication between parties are exchanged via individual messages (as opposed to a stream of data like http2)
     - applicationn layer protocol sent over TCP/TSL
+  - components of http based systems
+    - client >< proxy >< proxy >< proxy >< server
+    - client: the user agent; primarily performed by the web browser
+      - the browser
+        - is always the netity initiating the request
+          - sends an original request to fetch an HTML doc representing a page
+          - parses this file
+          - makes additioanl requests corresponding to the execution scripts, layout (CSS), and sub resources contained within the page (images/videos/etc)
+    - web server: serves resources requested by clients
+    -
 ## http2

 ## speedy